 Friday, July 14, 2016 ~ The Third Day:

-While my inner time clock betrayed me, I somehow felt rested yet knew to convince my body to stay in my bunk to get more rest, was a waste of time .
-When I came up on deck, the wind was still light.
+While my inner time clock had betrayed me, I somehow felt rested enough to convince my body to get out of my bunk.
+Staying in it to get more rest felt like a waste of time.
+The day light was upon us so I had to take advantage of her.
+When I came up on deck, the wind was calm, but the current was strong and pulling heartily on the anchor.
 I nevertheless reset the jib, turned on the two Yanmars and pushed their throttles to five knots.

 A few hours later around mid-afternoon, the wind started to build.
 Then Mystique's jib twisted into an hourglass around the forestay.
 I noticed it had ripped along the bolt rope and could not be set without tearing the sail more.
 So I wrapped the excess sail around the forestay with her two sheets.
 The jib was done for the remainder of the voyage so I continued to motor into the evening hours.
 As I approached sunset, the sky became a Jason Pollack painting.
 I was absolutely positive I wasn't "seeing things" But I eventually concluded my vision and imagination reduced, induced and seduced me.
 I had never been so aware of my mind playing such tricks on me.
 These improbable mirages were probably because I was sleep deprived, sleeping 3 hours in two days while sailing alone was foolish.